EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Detailed Domain-Aware Parameterization Examples

 \begin{itemize} \item \textbf{Mechanics of Materials}: Problems are grounded in the behavior of real-world materials by co-selecting properties from comprehensive tables.
 When a material such as ``6061-T6 Aluminum'' or ``Carbon Fiber Reinforced Polymer'' is chosen, its physically consistent Young's Modulus ($E$), Poisson's Ratio ($\nu$), and Shear Modulus ($G$) are used for all calculations.
 This ensures that problems involving stress, strain, and torsional deformation are realistic.
 Properties are available in both SI (GPa) and US Customary (ksi) units to reflect practical engineering work. \item \textbf{Fluid Mechanics}: Realism in fluid statics problems is achieved by utilizing extensive lists of fluid and solid densities.
 This allows for the accurate calculation of hydrostatic pressure and buoyancy forces for a wide range of scenarios, such as a steel object submerged in seawater.
-The parameterization is context-aware, selecting dense fluids like Mercury for manometer problems while using lighter fluids like oil or water for pipe flow scenarios. \item \textbf{Vibrations and Acoustics}: For problems involving dynamic systems, parameters such as mass, spring stiffness, and damping coefficients are randomized within ranges that represent plausible physical objects, from small mechanical components to larger structures.
-Additionally, the amplitudes and frequencies of harmonic forcing functions are chosen in relation to the system's natural frequency to ensure the dynamic response is well-defined and clearly demonstrates key physical phenomena like resonance or beating. \end{itemize}
+The parameterization is context-aware, selecting dense fluids like Mercury for manometer problems while using lighter fluids like oil or water for pipe flow scenarios. \item \textbf{Vibrations and Acoustics}: Mass, spring stiffness, and damping coefficients are randomized within physically plausible ranges.
+Harmonic forcing amplitudes and frequencies are chosen relative to the system's natural frequency to ensure the dynamic response clearly demonstrates key phenomena such as resonance or beating. \end{itemize}